Skip to main content

 From the repository root or a subproject directory:

-This creates .bitloops.local.toml, adds it to .git/info/exclude, installs hooks, and runs the initial baseline sync.
+This creates .bitloops.local.toml, adds it to .git/info/exclude, and installs or reconciles hooks.

-Use --agent <name> when a team wants to pin the supported agent set during bootstrap.
+Use --agent <name> repeatedly when a team wants to pin the supported agent set during bootstrap.
+For example:

 If telemetry consent later becomes unresolved for an existing daemon config, interactive bitloops init can ask again.
 Non-interactive runs require an explicit telemetry flag.